 telnet smtp.pepipost.com 25 [2525 | 587 ]

-In order to quit telnet ctrl + ] and quit
+To quit telnet, press ctrl + ] and quit.

 nc -v -u smtp.example.com 587

 If it is successfully connected